nnhsse202122/Led-Lights/README.md

 ### Mobile App:

-* As a teacher, I want to be able to access the mobile app in order to later be able to change and specify properties of the LEDs.
 * As a teacher, I want to specify, via a mobile app, the color and brightness for the LEDs in my classroom in order to customize them to the activity or classes mood.
 * As a teacher, I want to override the current color, brightness, and pattern for the LEDs in my classroom for a specified period of time in order to accommodate a unique activity or change in plans via use of a mobile app.
 * As a teacher, I want to specify a schedule of colors, brightnesses, and patterns for the LEDs in my classroom via a Mobile App in order to customize them to the activity or bell schedule in advance.